top of page

 Photo Credit: Ton Engwirda, CC BY-SA 3.0 NL <https://creativecommons.org/licenses/by-sa/3.0/nl/deed.en>, via Wikimedia Commons

-Plunge’s UPF 50+ dive suits offer a second-skin fit that resists drag, and provides UV defense during surface intervals.
-For those seeking to challenge their limits or just spend a day in the water on "fun dives", a reliable dive skin is non‑negotiable.
+These feats of human endurance underscore the profound connection between diver and depth.
+This communion demands not only mental grit but also equipment designed for performance.
+Plunge’s UPF 50+ dive suits offer a second-skin fit that resists drag and provides UV defense during surface intervals.
+For those seeking to challenge their limits or just spend a day in the water on "fun dives," a reliable dive skin is non-negotiable.

-From Honduras to Florida: Crossbreeding Coral for Coastal Revival - reef restoration dives
+From Honduras to Florida: Crossbreeding Coral for Coastal Revival

 On the other side of the Caribbean, marine biologists in Miami have embarked on an innovative reef restoration project.
 By crossbreeding Elkhorn coral strains rescued from Honduras with local Florida stock, scientists aim to bolster genetic diversity and resilience against warming seas CBS News.